 BUSM 2010 - Principles of Marketing

-Introduces students to marketing concepts hat can be used in many types of organizations.
+Introduces students to marketing concepts used in many types of organizations.
 Marketing activities are useful throughout business and society, for identifying, reaching, motivating, and satisfying people.
 The course covers both strategy and tactics.
 Marketing tactics include the well-known 4 P's framework: place, price, product, and promotion.
 Degree credit not granted for this course and BUSM 2001.

 MKTG 7835 - Marketing Strategy